lumail/lumail/IMAP.md

 `Lumail.pm` module.

-In both cases we can get the data we want in *ONE* network request, so althouh calling `system` is slow, we actually have a net-win compared to the alternative approach.
+In both cases we can get the data we want in *ONE* network request, so although calling `system` is slow, we actually have a net-win compared to the alternative approach.
 We also gain from the fact that the library is well-tested, well-known, and easy to hack in a scripting language (i.e. Perl, not C++).